 - Full Benefit Dual Eligible (FBDE): Helps pay Medicare Part A and Part B premiums, and other cost-sharing (like deductibles, coinsurance, and copayments).
-These individuals are also eligible for full Medicaid benefits. - Qualified Medicare Beneficiary (QMB+): Helps pay Medicare Part A and Part B premiums, and other cost sharing (like deductibles, coinsurance, and copayments).
-These individuals are also eligible for full Medicaid benefits. - Specified Low-Income Medicare Beneficiary (SLMB+): Helps pay Part B premiums.
-These individuals are also eligible for full Medicaid benefits.
+These individuals are also eligible for full Medicaid benefits. - Qualified Medicare Beneficiary (QMB): Helps pay Medicare Part A and Part B premiums, and other cost sharing (like deductibles, coinsurance, and copayments).
+(Some people with QMB are also eligible for full Medicaid benefits (QMB+).)